-Bhuj is a city with profound historical background and also the district head quarters of Kutch.
-The city's name is attributed to the hill named Bhujiyo Dungar which is at the eastern side of the city and also considered to be the place of the Great Serpent Bhujang.
+Bhuj is a city with profound historical background and also the district head-quarters of Kutch.
+The city's name is attributed to the hill named Bhujiyo Dungar, which is at the eastern side of the city and also considered to be the place of the Great Serpent Bhujang.
 A temple dedicated to him stands at the top of this hill.

 In the 18th century, Rao Godiji built the fort of Bhuj, in order to protect Kutch from the then political situation which arose due to the decline of the Mughal Empire.
-This fort had 11m. walls and 51 guns around the city.
+This fort had 11 m high walls and 51 guns around the city.

-Tourist Places in and around Bhuj
+Tourist Places In And Around Bhuj

 The bell tower of the Prag Mahal was commissioned by King Pragmalji and designed in the Italian Gothic style.
-The Ramakund stepwell which has many sculptures of characters from the Ramayana and the Royal cenotaphs or the Chhatardis.
+The Ramakund stepwell, which has many sculptures of characters from the Ramayana and the Royal cenotaphs or the Chhatardis.
 Other than these, there are the 2000-year-old Kshatrapa inscriptions in Kutch Museum and the Hamirsar Lake- alongside which all the above monuments are located.
 The Swaminarayan Temple here has brightly coloured woodcarvings around the building, mostly depicting stories of Lord Krishna and Radha.

-In Bhuj the Swaminarayan Sampraday is very famous as their first and main temple is located here.
+In Bhuj, the Swaminarayan Sampraday is very famous as their first and main temple is located here.
 The predominant religions of Bhuj are the above mentioned form of Vaishnav Hinduism, Jainism and Islam.
 There is a Sikh Gurudwara in Lakhpat.
 This gurudwara is the place where Shri Guru Nanak stayed when he visited Kutch.

 Khavda is a famous natural park near Bhuj.
 Khavda is situated 72 km north of Bhuj and is famous as the departure point of the world’s largest flamingo colony.
 There is a lake in the desert at Jamkundaliya, where half a million flamingos take rest in between the journey while migrating every year.

-The highest point in Kutch is the Black Hills, which is 25 kms north of Khavda.
+The highest point in Kutch is the Black Hills, which is 25 km north of Khavda.
 Here, the entire northern horizon disappears into the Great Rann, the desert and the sky cannot be separated any longer.
 One can get closest to the Pakistani border in this spot.
 There is an Army post at the top of the Black Hills; only military personnel are allowed beyond that post.

-Bhuj is also famous among tourists for its handicraft work which is known as Kutchi embroidery.
-Bhuj is a place which with all its pre-historic connections, has developed during the centuries.
-With a wide range of experiences to offer Bhuj is definitely a favourable tourist location.
+Bhuj is also famous among tourists for its handicraft work, which is known as Kutchi embroidery.
+Bhuj is a place which, with all its pre-historic connections, has developed during the centuries.
+With a wide range of experiences to offer, Bhuj is definitely a favourable tourist location.

-Conveyance is easy to Bhuj as it has its own airport.
+Conveyance is easy to Bhuj, as it has its own airport.
 Rail and road transport is also available from the major cities of India.

 The weather condition at Bhuj is variant throughout the year.